moorepants/learn-multibody-dynamics/sympy.rst

    :jupyter-download:notebook:`sympy`.

 SymPy_ is an open source, collaboratively developed computer algebra system (CAS) written in Python.
-We will use it extensively for manipulating symbolic expressions and equations.
-All of the mathematics needed to formulate the equations of motion of multibody systems can be done with pencil and paper, but the book keeping becomes extremely tedious and error prone for systems with even a small number of bodies.
-SymPy allows us to let a computer handle the tedious aspects, e.g. differentiation, solving linear systems of equations, and reduce the errors one would encounter with pencil and paper.
+It will be used extensively for manipulating symbolic expressions and equations.
+All of the mathematics needed to formulate the equations of motion of multibody systems can be done with pencil and paper, but the bookkeeping becomes extremely tedious and error prone for systems with even a small number of bodies.
+SymPy lets a computer handle the tedious aspects, e.g. differentiation, solving linear systems of equations, and reduces the errors one would encounter with pencil and paper.
 This chapter introduces SymPy and the primary core SymPy features needed we will be using.

 .. _SymPy: https://www.sympy.org